 - Renew or replace a disabled parking placard or license plate

 The placard must hang from the rearview mirror when the vehicle is in a disabled parking space.

 Virginia's disabled parking placards and plates display the International Symbol of Access and are valid in all 50 states and other countries.
 Disabled parking privileges allow you to park in any parking space designated for a disabled person and park for up to four hours in metered or time-restricted spaces without paying a fee (unless prohibited by the locality).
-To read about rights and privileges in greater detail, refer to Disabled Parking Placard and Plate Privileges.
+To read about rights and privileges, refer to Disabled Parking Placard and Plate Privileges.
 Placards and plates do not allow you to disobey state or local parking regulations.